Stephen-Seo/UDPConnection/README.md

 # UDPConnection

 Provides a network connection over UDP, with verification of packet support via libsodium (optional).
-Implemented in C++, but is available via a C api, which should facilitate creating bindings for other programming languages if needed.
+Implemented in C++ (up to C++11 standard), but is available via a C api, which should facilitate creating bindings for other programming languages if needed.

 This library is still a work in progress, so api breaking changes may happen in the future.